Vedp9984/Duracell/README.md

-# Flood DAS: Urban Flood Monitoring and Response Planning
+#  Urban Flood Monitoring and Response Planning

 ## 1. System Purpose

-Flood DAS is a geospatial decision-support system for urban flood monitoring, dynamic risk visualization, and emergency facility planning.
+It is a geospatial decision-support system for urban flood monitoring, dynamic risk visualization, and emergency facility planning.

 The system combines: